 Packet (hybrid) ARQ, Replication, Elimination and Ordering.
-PAREO is a superset Of DetNet's PREOF that includes radio-specific techniques such as short range broadcast, MUMIMO, constructive interference and overhearing, which can be leveraged separately or combined to increase the reliability.
+PAREO is a superset Of DetNet's PREOF that includes radio-specific techniques such as short range broadcast, MUMIMO, PHY rate and other Modulation Coding Scheme (MCS) adaptation, constructive interference and overhearing, which can be leveraged separately or combined to increase the reliability.